surbhibansal03/devjoke/README.md

 `DEV`das

 ***
+#### Question - What do computers and air conditioners have in common ?

+They both become useless when you open 'windows'.

+***

 A SQL query goes into a bar, walks up to two tables and asks, "Can I join you?"